ha-jdbc/ha-jdbc/src/site/markdown/doc.md

 id
 :	Uniquely identifies this database within the cluster.

-weight
-:	Defines the relative weight of this database node.
-	See [Balancer](#balancer) section for details.

-name
+location
 :	In general, this describes the location of the database.
 	For Driver-based clusters, this specifies the JDBC url of the database.
 	For DataSource-based cluster, this specifies either:
 	*	The class name of the DataSource implementation (from which a new instance will be created).
 	*	The JNDI name of the pre-bound DataSource.

+weight
+:	Defines the relative weight of this database node.
+	If undefined, weight is assumed to be 1.
+	See [Balancer](#balancer) section for details.

 user
 :	The user name used by HA-JDBC to connect to the database for synchronization and meta-data caching purposes.